 -When decisions are arbitrary or unsupported.

-It should not be forgotten that when the “I” is replaced by the “we”, even illness becomes health.
+Do not forget that when the “I” is replaced by the “we”, even illness becomes health.

-And you, do you know how to work in a team?
+And you, do you know how to work as a team?